albinsuresh/thin-edge.io/docs/src/references/api/topic-structure.md

     ["te", "device", "main", "", ""]
     ```

-3. Replace the first item with the device certificate's common name (e.g. `te` &rarr; `tedge_001`)
+3. Remove any array items with an empty strings

     ```json title="New result"
-    ["tedge_001", "device", "main", "", ""]
+    ["te", "device", "main"]
     ```

-4. Remove any array items with an empty strings
+4. Replace the first item with the device certificate's common name (e.g. `te` &rarr; `tedge_001`)

     ```json title="New result"
     ["tedge_001", "device", "main"]